vadim51110/Gradient-from-nodes-calcus/README.md

 To prevent the influence of artifacts on the results, the exclusion of erroneous results due to exceeding the 2 standart deviation is used.
 Also during the least square method results that results that deviate too much are also excluded but by 3 standart deviation.

-used nanoflann library for optimization:
+Used nanoflann library for optimization:
 nanoflann: https://github.com/jlblancoc/nanoflann

-Program was writen on C and later translated on C+.
+Program was writen on C and later translated on C++.